-It should be noted that the conservation area covers only Neatishead village centre and the area around Limekiln Dyke and this appraisal will therefore focus on this geographical area.
+It should be noted that the conservation area covers only Neatishead village centre, Ikens Farm and the area around Limekiln Dyke and this appraisal will therefore focus on this geographical area.
 However, the life of its inhabitants was (and still is) very much associated with the wider area, with settlements in Cangate, Threehammer Common and Butcher's Common all being within the Neatishead Parish boundaries and with facilities such as the Baptist Chapel, school, workhouse and mills being outside Neatishead village.
+There are also strong historic and social links between Neatishead, Barton Turf and Irstead due to their proximity to one another and their relatively isolated location between the A1151 to the west and the river Ant and Barton Broad to the east.